Vannevelj/type-rs/README.md

 Limitations:
 * JSX is not supported and the tool might introduce some minor issues.
 These are easily solved though: from what I've seen, `: any` is added to some callbacks that are included in `<>` JSX tags
 * type-rs adds the type annotations but you'll still have to define your custom types, import `@types/` dependencies, etc
 * Flow is not supported.
-If you want to convert flow code to Typescript, I recommend [`flow-to-ts`](https://github.com/Khan/flow-to-ts)
+If you want to convert flow code to Typescript, I recommend [`flow-to-ts`](https://github.com/Khan/flow-to-ts).
+These files break rslint too much so if a Flow-enabled file is encountered, we skip it altogether.

 Design choices:
 * type-rs uses [rslint](https://github.com/rslint/rslint) under the hood. rslint has the disadvantage of not supporting JSX.
 I considered using swc instead but decided against it because swc [does not preserve whitespace](https://github.com/swc-project/swc/discussions/4079#discussioncomment-2426512).
 The inconvenience of some bugs in JSX code seemed less severe than having the code re-formatted.
 In general I also found rslint to have a much nicer API to work with.